JaredstudenT/Lab2_816026883/README.md

 #  Lab2

-This lab is focused on schedulnig with priority in mind and evaluating  performance.
+This lab is focused on scheduling with priority of tasks in mind and evaluating performance with the mutexes/semaphores.

-The following lists the answers for questions P1 and P2 in the lab
+This repository uses branches to answer each question.
+The main branch may be ignored and only the branches "question1" , "question2" and "question3" may be considered for the corresponding question in the lab.
+All versions of the README contain the answer to P1 and P2.

 ---
 ##Question 2 answer